Monogenic functions over real alternative *-algebras: fundamental results and applications: Fueter polynomials and Taylor series expansion

 For any associative order $\otimes_{(k+1)}$, it holds that by Proposition \ref{artin}

-which means the sum in (\ref{sum}) dees not depend on the associative order $\otimes_{(k+1)}$, which completes the proof. \end{proof} The proof of Proposition \ref{no-order} follows closely the argument in the octonionic case \cite{Xu-Sabadini-25-o}.
-In the octonionic setting, Proposition \ref{no-order} was obtained in the case of $a=1$ by induction \cite{Liao-Li-11}.
+which means the sum in (\ref{sum}) dees not depend on the associative order $\otimes_{(k+1)}$, which completes the proof. \end{proof} In the octonionic setting, Proposition \ref{no-order} was obtained in the case of $a=1$ for Fueter variables by induction \cite{Liao-Li-11}.

 For $\mathrm{k}=(k_1,\ldots,k_{m})\in\mathbb{N}^{m}$, denote $\mathrm{k}!:= k_1!\cdots k_m!$ and $|\mathrm{k}|:=k_1+k_2+\cdots+k_{m}$.
 Proposition \ref{no-order} allows to construct monogenic Fueter polynomials in the general alternative setting.